Cottage | 1 bedrooms | sleeps 4

 This spacious accomodation comprises a very large open plan kitchen/diner/lounge with double sofa bed, a stone inglenook fireplace and wood burning stove.
 The open plan kitchen allows adequate space and facilities to cook and a table to comfortably seat 4 adults.
 From the kitchen french doors lead out to an outside seating area, perfect for al fresco dining.
 This access leads directly onto the footpath a mere 50m from the beach.

-The property is attached to the home owners two hundred year old cottage in which there is access to washing machine and tumble dryer.
+The property is attached to the home owners two hundred year old cottage in which there is access to washing machine and tumble dryer if needed.
 The heating is via an impressive large and efficient log burner in the centre of the lounge that more than adequately heats the room.
 The ensuite has an electric shower.

 Access to this property is very limited and only suitable for brave 4x4 drivers, the 1/2 mile bumpy track leads you down into the bay along the cliff edge and down through a ford (which can flood) the drive takes some getting used to!!